Book Tickets for the Acropolis or “Akropolis”

 While most visitors to the Acropolis head straight for the summit, the Northern and Southern Slopes of the Acropolis have a lot to offer as well.

-The structures on the Acropolis’ slopes represent the religious and cultural significance of this region in Athens during the Archaic and Classical periods.
+The structures on the Acropolis‘ slopes show the importance of the region.
+They show its religion and culture in Athens.
+This was during the Archaic and Classical periods.

-Both slopes have a variety of sanctuaries, temples, and holy caves, in addition to the reasonably well preserved Odeon of Herodes Atticus and the Theatre of Dionysus.
+Both slopes have many sanctuaries, temples, and holy caves.
+They also have the well-preserved Odeon of Herodes Atticus.
+They also have the Theatre of Dionysus.

-The two slopes are connected by the Ancient Peripatos Street, so both the north and south slopes count as a single location.
+The Ancient Peripatos Street connects the two slopes.
+So, the north and south slopes count as a single location.

 Agora Antiqua